MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

   - access to the testing tools is granted
   - the testing team has undergone the proper training
   - the business specifications have been acknowledged
-  - we have a testing environment up and running

 **1.1.3 Exit criteria defined**